mattmakai/fullstackpython.com/content/pages/examples/flask/flask-views-view.markdown

 situations such as extending the Flask source code, rather than a standard way of interacting with the framework.

+<a href="/flask-views-methodview-examples.html">MethodView</a>
+and
+<a href="/flask-views-http-method-funcs-examples.html">http_method_funcs</a>
+are a couple of other callables within the `flask.views` package that also have code examples.

 You should read up on these subjects along with these `View` examples: